 Special Collections Instruction: Planning a Class

 Are you interested in incorporating active learning with archival materials into your students' classroom experience?
 We are here to help!
-Special Collections librarians welcome opportunities to give customized presentations on primary source research, the history of books and printing, and the material culture of books, among other topics.
+The Special Collections house books and manuscripts relating to every discipline and course topic.
+Special Collections librarians welcome opportunities to give customized presentations on primary source research, the history of books and printing, and the material culture of books, among many other topics.
 We are also happy to offer advice on materials to include in your own presentations and to assist in developing course-based activities involving rare books and manuscripts.

 To learn more about the instructional services we offer and view sample activities and assignments, please see our guide to Teaching with Special Collections.